Location: Lac de Gras, Northwest Territories - 290 km northeast of Yellowknife

 Closest Infrastructure: Diavik diamond mine 10 km to northeast; Ekati mine located 20 km north; ice road comes through property boundary

 The Lac de Gras Project is located in the Lac de Gras kimberlite field, close to two of the world’s richest diamond mines: Diavik and Ekati.
 North Arrow considers the area to have significant exploration potential for the discovery of new diamondiferous kimberlites.
-Exploration of the project is conducted under an option and joint venture agreement with Dominion Diamond Corporation under which Dominion is working to earn a 55% interest in the project by funding $5M of exploration over a 5 year period.
+Exploration of the project is conducted under joint venture agreement with Dominion Diamond Corporation under which Dominion owns ~61% interest in the project.
 Dominion is the most important diamond company in the NWT, owning an interest in both the Diavik (40%) and Ekati (80%) mines.